Drone Operator Services

 What does a drone operator do on a film set?

-A drone operator pilots unmanned aerial vehicles to capture aerial cinematography for film and television productions.
+Here is the breakdown.
+A drone operator pilots unmanned aerial cars to capture aerial cinematography for film and television shoots.
 They work with the director and cinematographer to plan and execute aerial shots, managing flight paths, camera settings, and safety protocols to deliver smooth, cinematic footage from above.

 What skills should a drone operator have?